Civil Fraud Claims

-- The sellers of a company giving false statements to the buyer as to the target company’s finances and or liabilities.
+- sellers of a company giving false statements to the buyer about finances and/or liabilities.

-- False accounting with a view to misleading shareholders.
+- false accounting with a view to misleading and defrauding shareholders.

-- Transferring assets amongst various companies within an opaque structure.
+- transferring assets around other Group companies often within an opaque structure.

-Our experience enables us to tell you whether the potential commercial fraud claim has prospects of success.
+Our experience enables us to tell you whether the potential business fraud claim has prospects of success.